The two homeopathy programmes are supported by two separate, yet linked teams: one for the attendance course and the other for home study.

 Home Study Core Team:

-The home study courses are managed by The School of Health’s directors Mani and Amanda Norland, with support from country representatives and freelancers.
+The home study courses are managed by The School of Health’s directors Mani and Amanda Norland, with support from the team in the office, teachers, tutors, supervisors and course authors.

 Mani Norland, Director